iamrishi007/Gemini-AI-Chatbot/README.md

 # Gemini AI Chatbot

-Gemini AI Chatbot is an intelligent real-world response application built using the MERN stack and the Gemini API.
+A Gemini AI Chatbot is an intelligent real-world response application built using the MERN stack and the Gemini API.
 This project provides users with a seamless and interactive experience for receiving AI-driven responses.

 ![Gemini AI Chatbot Screenshot](https://github.com/iamrishi007/Gemini-AI-Chatbot/blob/main/client/src/assets/Screenshot%202025-01-25%20191422.png)